cpe-design-2/console/README.md

 Roadblocks encountered:
 - failed to compile Vulkan (alternate WGPU_BACKEND) for RaspberryPi OS.
 See these projects and forums: [rpi-vk-driver/issues](https://github.com/Yours3lf/rpi-vk-driver/issues/6), [vulkan-loader](https://github.com/KhronosGroup/Vulkan-Loader), [vulkan-header](https://github.com/KhronosGroup/Vulkan-Headers/blob/main/BUILD.md).

 2. Currently, only the standard version of Godot is supported.
 The mono version is still under construction in getting a Godot Mono binary compiled for the targeted hardware.
+See the report for the failed attempts on compiling for Godot Mono [here](./docs/CompilingMonoPi.md)

 Roadblocks encountered:
 - extremely long compile times for the temporary Godot mono binary

 3. Gamepad/Joystick event detection is not supported in the `iced` crate.
 See the documentation for missing event types: [docs](https://docs.rs/iced/0.8.0/iced/enum.Event.html).

+## Lessons and Notes

+This project is largely coded in the Rust programming language.
+Rust is still a fairly new but promising language compared to languages in its domain such as C++.
+Due to its relative infancy, a lot of crates are still being produced to catch up to the level of C++ library maturity.
+Rust also has a steep learning curve, which can discourage future development and onboarding developers.
+However, Rust's build system can be considered very nice to work with as this application used GitHub Actions to automate the process of compiling this application for the Raspberry Pi hardware.
+It is very easy and encouraging to write unit tests and compile programs across multiple platforms.

+With all these points in mind, it is important to look back and evaluate the project's progress and the decisions made along the way.
+This project, like all others, is an experiment.
+Experimentation is still encouraged and will always be benefitted from, whether it be in a different language with mature frameworks, or selecting different GUI crates with Rust, or continuing to move forward with the current project's state.